Eat your way through Wellington this winter

 Cicio Cacio is an ‘osteria’ restaurant, meaning they cook humble Italian food in a family style environment.
 Their goal is to be as authentic as possible, igniting each dish with passion inspired by cuisines of different regions and cities of Italy.
 If they can make it by hand, they will.
 So you’re always guaranteed a meal made with love at Cico Cacio.
 Plus, all their dishes, wines and menus are in Italian so it’s the closest you’ll get to the real thing, right from the heart of Wellington.
 Buon Appetito!

-Looking for something a little less pricey?
+On a budget?
 Rasa is one of the best BYO restaurants in Wellington.
 With a mixture of Malaysian and Southern Indian food, it's the perfect place to warm the cockles with some spice over a bottle of wine.
 Their huge menu is filled with flavour and plenty of options for vegetarians and vegans too.

 Rug up, get out